King Roger (opera): Performance history

-Since its 1926 premiere, stagings of King Roger have been relatively rare.
+King Roger was premiered at the Grand Theatre in Warsaw on 19 June 1926.
+Stagings of the opera have been relatively rare.
 Two productions followed closely, the first at Theater Duisburg, Germany, in October 1928, and the second in October 1932 at the Národní divadlo in Prague.
 The first post-World War II presentation took place in Palermo in 1949 in the presence of its librettist, conducted by Mieczysław Mierzejewski, set design by Renato Guttuso, Giovanni Inghilleri sang Roger, Clara Petrella sang Roxana, Antonio Annaloro the Shepherd.
 After that some years passed before the opera was staged again.

 In 1975, the New Opera Company in London produced the work under the baton of Charles Mackerras.
-In the USA the opera was first seen in 1981, in a concert version given by the St. Louis Symphony in St. Louis, conducted by Leonard Slatkin.
+In the US the opera was first seen in 1981, in a concert version given by the St. Louis Symphony in St. Louis, conducted by Leonard Slatkin.
 That same year it was presented at the Teatro Colón in Buenos Aires, conducted by Stanisław Wisłocki.
 In August 1982, a concert performance was given at Wolf Trap Farm Park in the temporary tent structure that stood in for the Filene Center, which had been destroyed by fire in April.
 Featuring Allan Monk in the title role and Richard Cassilly as the Shepherd and conducted by then Music Director Richard Woitach, it also featured young artists from the Wolf Trap Opera company.

 Since the late 1980s and into the present century, King Roger seems to have enjoyed something of a revival with about thirteen productions in many different locations.
 In 1988, the Long Beach Opera in California, known for its innovative approach to the repertoire, had Murry Sidlin as conductor and James Johnson as King Roger, Nancy Shade as Roxana, and Jonathan Mack as Edrisi.
 A concert performance was given on 3 March 1990 at the Royal Festival Hall by the BBC Symphony Orchestra and Chorus conducted by Andrew Davis.
 This was the opening concert of a festival of Szymanowski's works given by the South Bank Arts Centre.
 David Wilson-Johnson took the title role, with Wieslaw Ochman as the Shepherd, Eilene Hannan as Roxana, Martyn Hill as Edrisi, Matthew Best as the Archbishop and Anne Collins as the Archdeaconess.
 Sydney Dance Company used the opera as a recorded soundtrack for its ballet of King Roger in the Sydney Opera House in 1990.
 Palermo presented King Roger again in 1992.
 Four concert versions were given by the end of the 1990s: the first by Orchestre National de France in Paris, conducted by Charles Dutoit in 1996 and at the London Proms by the City of Birmingham Symphony Orchestra under Simon Rattle in 1998, while the third and fourth performances were presented in Montreal and subsequently, on 17 October 1999, at Carnegie Hall for the New York Premiere with Charles Dutoit and the Montreal Symphony Orchestra.